Private Jet Flights from Las Vegas to Berlin and vice versa

 About Berlin Airport

 At the airport, visitors will observe the stringent rules and the obvious identification criteria at the checkpoints.
 Passengers arriving at Berlin’s airports will have to keep their identity cards on them at all times and keep them with them at all times.
 They will also have to show them to airport officials at the entrance to each terminal.
-Passengers on the new flights to Berlin will be subjected to baggage searches and maybe further security checks once they arrive at Berlin’s international airport.
-The German capital has already implemented extreme security measures at its airports, but the heightened security measures implemented by Germany in the past few years also come with an increase in civil liberties.
+As for the new flights to the capital, the passengers will be subject to baggage searches and may be subjected to additional security checks after they have landed at Berlin’s international airport.
+The German capital has already installed strict security measures at its airports, but Germany’s increased security measures in recent years have also resulted in a reduction in human liberties.
 In September 2021, a decree went into effect that requires people to cooperate with police in cases of terrorist attacks, otherwise they will be subject to penalties of up to €10,000.

-Even with the adjustment in security procedures, flights to and from Berlin will operate on a regular schedule, and authorities are convinced that the changes will have no impact on the airport’s functioning.
+Flights to and from Berlin will remain on a regular schedule, even with the change in security measures, and authorities are confident that the changes will not affect the airport’s operation.
 On September 4, following the last flights of the day, the airport will be closed so that German authorities can implement new security measures.

 History of Berlin’s Airport

 Berlin-Brandenburg Airport was founded as an airport for commercial and passenger flights in the summer of 1948.
 Its first flight to the German capital was made by the German Luftwaffe, during the World War II, on September 25, 1944.
 One year later, a regular passenger flight operated from Berlin to Prague via Frankfurt, while another flight flew directly from the German capital to Hamburg.
 The construction of Berlin’s new airport required an extensive process and several shifts, since all equipment used was previously used at the German capital’s existing airports.
 The German Luftwaffe performed the first flight to the German capital on September 25, 1944, during World War II.
 The facility was almost finished by the beginning of the next year, but the airport remained unused for several years due to the cold war and tensions between Berlin and the Soviet Union.
 The Berlin air force lost several planes to Soviet fighters before the Berlin air force could deploy to the airport.
-The airport began serving commercial flights in 1963, and in its first year of operation, it served around 500,000 people.
-The construction of Berlin’s airport, which included the construction of Berlin’s twin airports Schönefeld and Stuttgart, cost 623 million Deutsche Marks, making it the most expensive airport construction in history.
+By 1963, the airport began operating for commercial flights and it served approximately 500,000 people in the first year of operation.
+With a construction value of 623 million Deutsche Marks, Berlin’s airport was the most expensive airport construction in history, including the construction of Berlin’s other airports Schönefeld and Stuttgart.
 When the Berlin air force was stationed at Berlin’s central air base at Brandenburg, the existing airfields were renamed Berlin-Brandenburg Airbase.
 The air force began to move to the airbase in 1962.
 The first commercial flight from Berlin’s central airbase to Athens took place at the end of September 1963.
 The air force’s flights to Athens were temporarily suspended after the Soviet Union decided to close the airfield for military flights.
 On September 26, 1965, German parliament gave the authorities permission to rename the airfield Berlin-Brandenburg Airport, which also became the permanent name of the facility.

 The airport has been a key hub for German carriers Lufthansa, Germanwings, and Eurowings since the collapse of the Berlin Wall in 1989.
 The airports in Berlin and Hamburg have regularly had over 50 percent of their entire passenger traffic passing through Berlin’s airport.
 During the first quarter of 2021, more than 26.7 million passengers passed through Berlin’s airport, which is an increase of more than 8 percent compared to the same period last year.